How to Book a Mover

 Dos and Don'ts for Moving

-Desks, beds, cabinets, wall units, and exercise equipment are usually items that require disassembly and then assembly in your new home.
+Desks, beds, cabinets, wall units, and exercise equipment usually require disassembly and assembly in your new home.
 So another major concern is whether to take everything apart yourself or let your moving company take care of it all.

 Moving companies can disassemble and reassemble your furniture, but should you do it yourself or hire movers?
 This guide will help you decide by outlining important factors, like whether the move is local or long-distance, and the pros and cons of this service.